stoicaandrei/redux-state-manager/README.md

 # redux state manager

-Easy, typescript friendly, redux store management for APIs and sockets
+Easy, typescript friendly, redux store management for APIs and sockets.
+[Read the docs](https://github.com/stoicaandrei/redux-state-manager) to know more

 ## What is it?
 Redux State Manager is a library, written on top of redux-saga, that removes boilerplate code and provides and intuitive mode to call `APIs`, received `WebSocket` messages and manipulate `state` data.